-- 1. Tilt floorplate all the way forward. - 2.
-Set the cutterdeck in a middle height-of-cut position - 3.
+- 1. Tilt floorplate all the way forward. - Set the cutterdeck in a middle height-of-cut position - 3.
 Use a 3/8" ratchet and extension to back tensioning idler off to remove belt from idler.
 Remove belt from cutterdeck pulleys.

 NOTE: Use the 3/8" ratchet in the square hole A on the idler.
+A cheater bar may be used here if extra leverage is needed.